-Christine Clair Winery Director Christine's love for Oregon wine began at an early age when as a young girl she would sell her friendship bracelets in the Willamette Valley Vineyards tasting room.
+Christine Clair Winery Director

+Christine's love for Oregon wine began at an early age when as a young girl she would sell her friendship bracelets in the Willamette Valley Vineyards tasting room.
 Her life-long connection and passion to fulfill the founders' dream of making world-class Pinot Noir led her back to the winery where she now leads winemaking and vineyard operations, as well as sales and marketing.
 She is training to replace the Founder/CEO upon his retirement.

 In 2015, Christine co-founded a new company division, Oregon Estate Vineyards, with Jim Bernau, dedicated to building boutique wineries on some of Oregon's most intriguing vineyard sites to continue to create and share the Oregon wine story.
 The wineries include Elton in the Eola-Amity Hills, Pambrun in the Walla Walla Valley, Maison Bleue Winery in the Rocks District of Milton-Freewater and Bernau Estate in the Dundee Hills.

 In 2018, Christine helped coordinate the Oregon Solidarity wines to help Southern Oregon winegrowers who had their contracts canceled just days before harvest citing smoke taint.
 Oregon winemakers teamed up to collaboratively make and sell wines with the net proceeds benefiting the Rogue Valley Vintners to support vineyards in the region.
 The collaboration was awarded by Wine Enthusiast the Wine Star Award for Innovator of the Year.

 Christine has been awarded Wine Enthusiast Magazine's 40 Under 40, Portland Business Journal's 40 Under 40 and Wine & Spirits Educational Trust Future 50 Award.
 Christine lends her support as a Board Member for the Willamette Valley Winery Association, International Pinot Noir Celebration and Women in Wine: Fermenting Change in Oregon.
-Winemakers

-Joe Ibrahim Winemaker Joe knew from a very early age that he was destined for a career in viticulture and enology.
-Growing up in New York, his childhood hobbies included a fascination for growing plants and experimenting in chemistry.
-When he was old enough, his parents gifted him with a home winemaking kit and he began making all kinds of fruit wines including dandelion wine and turnip wine.
-Naturally, Joe decided to study Plant and Soil Science at the University of Vermont.
-After graduating college, he accepted a position with Ste.
-Michelle Wine Estate in Washington State, where he learned about making wine in the Pacific Northwest.
-He was later offered a position with Gallo Family in California where he learned about brandy distillation as a Spirits Maker and sparkling wine production as the Senior Winemaker in charge of the sparkling wine program.
-He came to discover that his true passion is in crafting premium cool climate varieties like Pinot Noir and Chardonnay.
-As the Head Winemaker for Edna Valley Vineyard, in one of California's coolest AVA's, he developed a reputation for creating award-winning luxury wines from some of the region's most iconic vineyard sites.
-Jim Bernau invited Joe to visit Willamette Valley Vineyards and he instantly knew he had found his new home.
-Joe proposed to his fiancé Jo in the guest suite on the Estate, the night of his interview and shortly thereafter they moved (with their two dogs) to Oregon to join the winery.
+Minemakers

+Greg Urmini Director of Winemaking & Vineyards

+Greg was born and raised amongst the apple orchards and newly planted vineyards of Sebastopol, California.
+Growing up, Greg and his brother spent weekends working in their dad's pasta shop making fresh homemade pasta and ravioli.
+The Italian cooking eventually grew into a passion for winemaking and he graduated from Cal Poly with an Enology & Viticulture Degree.
+After graduating, he fulfilled a lifelong dream to live and work in Italy where he could learn traditional, old-world winemaking techniques at Erbaluna, a winery in La Morra, Italy.

+He returned home to the Russian River Valley and began working for Paul Hobbs Winery, working his way up from an Intern to Cellar Worker and eventually Director of Winemaking, where he oversaw the winemaking for Paul Hobbs and CrossBarn.
+During his tenure, the winery earned several 100-point perfect scores and grew from approximately 30 to 350 estate vineyard acres.

+Greg's passion for winemaking and love of Oregon Pinot Noirs led him to Willamette Valley Vineyards, where he was inspired by Willamette's values of teamwork, community and estate-grown fruit, as well as the pioneering and innovative spirit of Founder Jim Bernau.

+When not making wine, Greg enjoys spending time with his wife, Christina, and their two daughters, Alessandra and Adriana.
+Married in 2013, Greg loves surprising Christina with new wine from the cellar (especially Pinot Noirs) and a vase of fresh flowers he clips from their garden.